Dr. Derina Johnson

 Research Fellow, Social Studies

-Prior to her work in Thailand, Derina ran her own play therapy practice working predominately with children and young people in the inner city and other disadvantaged areas of Dublin.
+Before that, Derina ran her own play therapy practice working predominately with children and young people in the inner city and other disadvantaged areas of Dublin.
 Derina obtained her Bachelor of Arts (Honours) in Psychology from University College Dublin, and studied Play Therapy and Psychotherapy at the Children's Therapy Centre with Eileen Prendiville.

 Publications and Further Research Outputs

 Johnson, D. & Gilligan, R., Youth agency in everyday precarity: the experiences of young migrants and refugees growing up on the Thailand-Myanmar border, Journal of Youth Studies, 2020

 Discovering Culturally Appropriate Psychosocial Care for Children and Young People in, editor(s)Kathleen Allden and Nancy Murakami , Trauma and Recovery on War's Border: A Guide for Global Health Workers, New Hampshire, University Press New England, 2015, pp109 - 140, [Johnson, D., Thawda, L., Thwe, S., Hay Mar San ]

 Smith, K., Ní Raghallaigh, M., Johnson, D., and Izzeddin, A., Invisible People: The Integration Support Needs of Refugee Families Reunified in Ireland, Cork, Nasc , 2020

 Derina Johnson, Adul Sam-on: the stateless boy who survived the Thai cave - and helped with the rescue, 2018, -